gsamokovarov/nilable/README.md

 end
 ```

-Forget one check and you can break.
+Forget one check and you break.
 Forget a test and you break in production.

 In such hostile systems, you can use the nilable objects to save yourself all
 those checks.
 Wrap your hostile objects and call your methods away.
-If a nil
+If a `nil`
-happens anywhere in the call chain, instead of nil, another nilable object will
+happens anywhere in the call chain, another nilable object will be returned.
-be returned.
-Call `Nilable#value` for extract the value out of the nilable
+When done, call `Nilable#value` to extract the value out of the nilable object.
-object in the end of the chain.

 ```ruby
 def format_currency(user)